-Councilmember Christina Sivewright was elected to the Sultan City Council in November 2017.
-A first time elected official, she took her oath of office on Thursday, December 21, 2017, and will begin her service on January 1, 2018.
+Councilmember Christina Sivewright took her oath of office on Thursday, December 21, 2017, and began her service on January 1, 2018.

-She is looking forward to utilizing her skills as a collaborator, supervisor, and certified Human Centered Design (HCD) practitioner, as well as her experiences in both state and federal program oversight.
+She is looking forward to utilizing her skills as a collaborator, supervisor, and certified Human Centered Design (HCD) practitioner, as well as her experiences with both state and federal program oversight.

-Sivewright is a familiar face in the Sultan community, well known for her extensive community involvement and volunteerism.
-Thanks to her efforts, Sultan’s Main Street is lined with American flags on holidays and during other special events, a project that used crowdfunding to raise the needed money.
-Additionally, many of the City’s fire hydrants feature red, white, and blue paint jobs, resulting from an ongoing project that combines her artistic skills with community service.
+Sivewright is a familiar face in the Sultan community, well known for her extensive community involvement, volunteerism, and as a local artist.
+Thanks to her efforts, Sultan’s Main Street is lined with American flags on holidays and during other special events.
+Additionally, the City’s fire hydrants along Main Street and the parade route feature red, white, and blue paint jobs, resulting from a project that combined her artistic skills with community service.